-The Commission recognises the concerns raised by stakeholders requesting further evidence about the problem.
-Indeed, in some respects, the Commission has benefited from discussions with AEMO staff about the problem, and materiality of it throughout the progression of the rule change request.
-Recognising these concerns, the Commission hosted a teleconference with interested stakeholders and AEMO, the purpose of which was for AEMO to provide more information on what it considers the problem is, as well as its new methodology that will be used in the solution.
+The Commission hosted a teleconference with interested stakeholders and AEMO prior to the publication of the draft determination, the purpose of which was for AEMO to provide more information on what it considers the problem is, as well as its new methodology that will be used in the solution.
 The teleconference was well-attended (approximately 30 stakeholders attended) with extensive discussion.
-The Commission also directs stakeholders to AEMO's submission to the consultation paper for this rule change request which also set out further information on the problem, and proposed solution, as well as to the draft guidelines published on AEMO's website as discussed in chapter 1.
+The Commission also notes that stakeholders have now had the opportunity to engage directly with AEMO through its consultation process on the reserve level declaration guidelines.
+The reporting process, as set out in section 5.2, should also help with stakeholder understanding of the problem that AEMO sought to address through this rule change request.